 You see it everywhere, those oh-so-wonderful beach waves.
 Sometimes natural, sometimes dramatic.
-If you are new to the land of beach waves, you might be wondering how to achieve this look.
+Then there are big, bouncy curls that just makes you wonder how to achieve this look.

-To achieve this look, my go-to tool is a flat iron.
+To achieve this look, my go-to tool is the Prima flat iron.

 Can I use a flat iron as a curling tool?

 Yes, you can get perfect curls by using a flat iron.
 It’s recommended.

 Curling irons and flat irons both have a place in the world of waves.
 Curling irons are great for creating bouncy, perfectly rounded ringlets.
 But they’re not as versatile as flat irons in creating volume or undone waves.